The Dark and the Windows “Remote/Local” Wipe

 Before I am going to show you the differences between remote wiping a Windows 10 device and a Windows 11 device I need to give you a little introduction to Remote Wiping a device in Intune.

-Luckily she is using OneDrive with Known Folder Move activated, so setting up her old notebook is going to be a piece of cake but what about her old device?
+Luckily, she is using OneDrive with Known Folder Move activated, so setting up her old notebook is going to be a piece of cake.
+But what about her old device?

 This company is located a couple of 100 miles away so sending someone in to reimage the device was a no-go at this time.
 But as explained in the blog above we have multiple options to perform a remote wipe.